what3words/wordpress-autosuggest-plugin/readme.txt

 * Settings available are now:
 - API key
 - CSS selector to specify which inputs should be upgraded to the auto suggest component
-- Placeholder text show on inputs
+- Placeholder text shown on inputs
-- Input language
 - Turn on/off the WooCommerce integration, to automatically add what3words address fields to your checkout forms

 = 2.0.4 =